 Allows you to add a variable to the action or triggering event that you selected.
 You must place the cursor in a edit box in the settings dialog window of the action or event and then click the $\{V\}$ button.

-4.18.7 Rename value
+4.19.7 Rename Registry Value

 Renames the specified value in the registry.